huserben/huserben.github.io/_posts/2021-8-27-Automating-Walkingpad.md

 So let's write a REST API based on this library.

 # Connecting to the WalkingPad
 In order to do anything, you must connect to the WalkingPad.
-In order to connect to the WalkingPad you need to know the MacAddress of it.
+In order to connect to the WalkingPad you need to know the MAC Address of it.
 To figure this out just run the [scan.py script](https://github.com/huserben/walkingpad/blob/main/scan.py).
 This will scan for nearby devices.
 You should see a device named "WalkingPad":

 ![Scan]({{ site.baseurl }}/images/posts/walkingpad_automation/scan.jpg)